• Return to the Home Page.

 • 10.)
 Requests for information about a client by a court of law (Dr. Berger will still try to maintain confidentiality as much as possible in these instances).

 • 11.)
 All documents related to a client's therapy, e.g., therapy notes, materials received from clients or third parties, etc. are maintained confidential with the above caveats as applicable.
 Both therapy notes and materials received from clients or third parties are the personal notes and sole property of Dr. Berger, and as such are not subject to request for destruction, disclosure, or transfer to the client or other party.
 Written therapy summaries can be given to clients upon request as necessary and appropriate.
+Please note that, as the service is not medical care, therapy notes are not the same as "medical records" that patients who receive care at medical clinics may have the right to obtain copies of.
+Written therapy summaries can be given to clients upon request as necessary and appropriate, and with applicable fees.
+In addition, Dr. Berger can not guarantee to have access to electronic or paper documents/records more than 5 years-old as they may be in storage or unavailable for other reasons.

 • 13.)
 Dr. Berger retains the right to maintain any and all information including contact information received from clients, and he can not absolutely guarantee he would not call a specific phone number and/or introduce himself in a specific way once a client has provided contacts to him if there is an urgent need to contact a client and other means of communication are not successful in timely fashion, and this would need to be determined by Dr. Berger on a case-by-case basis.
 There is also a small risk of human or machine error in the organization and management of contacts that a client requests not to use that any therapist or counseling center may have, so that it is important for clients to consider these items before providing Dr. Berger with a contact or phone number.
 Please note, however, Dr. Berger does not accept clients that do not provide a phone number, are not readily contactable by phone, or do not return messages in a timely manner that would need to be determined by Dr. Berger, and that Dr. Berger may initiate termination of ongoing therapy in these instances.